mjg123/mjg123.github.io/_posts/2018-02-08-How-to-support-new-starters.md

 This is someone on the dev team they are initially joining

   - **Before they start**
-    + Some advice on (optional) background reading for that team's work.
+    + Some advice on (optional) background reading for that team's work
   - **Day 1**
     + Empty and clean desk is available.
-Within the team space, not isolated.
+Within the team space, not isolated
-	+ Help dealing with the monitor stands, unboxing laptop.
+	+ Help dealing with the monitor stands, unboxing laptop
 	+ What slack channels should they join (apart from #fooz of course)
 	+ Commit some code (as part of a pair, probably)!
   - **Week 1**
-    + Ensure the team goals are understood, also who is working on what.
+    + Ensure the team goals are understood, also who is working on what
 	+ Provide help with dev processes (source-control, CI, IDE, communication tools etc)
 	+ Provide a well-defined concrete task (again, as part of a pair is fine)
   - **First month**